Canvas

 |---|---|---|

-d | string | SVG path data (same syntax as path) |
+d | string | SVG path data (same syntax as path). |

-text | string | Text to flow; supports inline tags ([b], [i], [color], [fontsize], [caps], [em], [strong], [mark], …) |
+text | string | Text to flow; supports Shortcodes ([b], [i], [color], [fontsize], [caps], [font, Family], …).
+Shaped at render time — complex scripts join/stack correctly (see Multi-script text and seals). |

-alignment | string | start (default) / middle / end — anchors the text along the path |
+alignment | enum | start (default) · middle · end — anchors the text along the path. |

-startOffset | number | Distance in points from path start before the first glyph |
+startOffset | number | Distance in points from path start before the first glyph. |

-side | string | above (default) — glyph baseline on path; below — glyph hangs below the path |
+side | enum | above (default) — baseline on path; below — glyph hangs below the path. |

-style | string | Canvas text style — flows font, fontSize, fontColor, letterSpacing |
+style | string | Canvas text style. |

 {